Annual Yule Auction & AGM - info coming soon!

 The classes follow a year-long cycle that starts at Samhain each year, but students can start at any point during the year and attend as many or as few classes as they wish.
 They are offered on a drop-in basis, with no advance registration required.

-Our classes are open to the public, and are all welcome to attend, regardless of their level of knowledge and experience (or lack thereof), though minors require the permission of a parent or guardian.
+Both circles and classes are open to the public, and are all welcome to attend, regardless of their level of knowledge and experience (or lack thereof), though minors require the permission of a parent or guardian.
 Admission is free, but donations are gladly welcomed.

 About Feast Foods